zedlopez/inf7/README.md

 author -- default author for new stories and extensions.

 You may specify the locations of ni, inform6, and cBlorb here, but if they're in your PATH you don't have to (see Executables below).

+The default for cblorbflags is '-unix'.
+Mac users will want to set it to '-osx' and Windows users to '-windows'.

 There are many other options; we'll get to them later.